appt-org/appt-website/src/data/code-samples/en/consistent-help/ios.md

 # Consistent help - iOS

 In iOS, place help buttons consistently across your app to enhance user experience and ensure that users can easily find assistance when needed.
-Help buttons should be positioned in a way that aligns with the app's overall layout and navigation patterns, such as in the top-right or bottom-right corners of screens.
+Help buttons should be positioned in a way that aligns with the app's overall layout and navigation patterns, such as in the top-right or bottom-right corners of a screen.

 ```swift
 // Create reusable HelpButton